The Hot Club of Cowtown: Recordings

-The Hot Club of Cowtown's 11th studio album, Wild Kingdom, was released on September 27, 2019--a fourteen-track collection of standards and original songs by Whit Smith and Elana James about star-crossed romances ("Near Mrs.") cavemen, Mongolian stallions, vintage candy, rodeo pick up men, and the real meaning of "Last Call."
+The Hot Club of Cowtown's 11th studio album, Wild Kingdom, was released on September 27, 2019, a fourteen-track collection of standards and original songs by Whit Smith and Elana James about star-crossed romances ("Near Mrs.") cavemen, Mongolian stallions, vintage candy, rodeo pick up men, and the real meaning of "Last Call."
 Wild Kingdom was pulled during the pandemic in 2020 and re-released worldwide in 2022 on the London, UK label The Last Music Company.
-The band also released "The Finest Hour," in early 2020, a collection of songs from the American pop chart at the end of WWII in 1945.
+The band also released The Finest Hour in early 2020, a collection of songs from the American pop chart at the end of World War II in 1945.
 The Finest Hour was recorded in front of a live audience at the Dakota Jazz Club in Minneapolis.

-Awards & Live Performances
+Awards and live performances

 The Hot Club of Cowtown continues to tour year-round, primarily in the US and the UK.